the-teachingRSE-project/competencies/competencies.md

   since the contributed code has to be understood by others.
 Interacting with project members depends on the TEAM skill.
-Today this entails the effective use of collaborative platforms like GitHub/GitLab, honouring a project's Code of Conduct, and some knowledge of popular software licenses like e.g. the GPL.
+Today this entails the effective use of collaborative platforms like GitHub/GitLab, honouring a project's Code of Conduct, and some knowledge of popular software licences like e.g. the GPL.
 - When or why to keep repositories private.
 This decision requires knowledge in the RC, to understand when it makes sense to open up or close down a repository.
   The USERS, TEAM and sometimes SP skills are required to make this decision.
   Furthermore, knowledge of the practices and contractual regulations of the RSE's institution are also required.
 - Proper Development.
-This broad topic requires all of the SE skills.
+This broad topic requires all the SE skills.
 Of course, these are the competencies that are the most fluid since they have to adapt at a high rate to technological advancements.
 Additionally, proper SE skills often require knowledge of TEAM, and PM.
 Today this means effective use of IDEs,